instructlab/dev-docs/docs/huggingface-publish-strategy.md

 The Merlinite model family is based off the [Mistral](https://mistral.ai/) model family and uses the [Large-scale Alignment for chatBots (LAB)](https://arxiv.org/abs/2403.01081) alignment.
 You can read more about it [here](https://huggingface.co/instructlab/merlinite-7b-lab).

-The InstructLab organzation will be publishing a community version of the Merlinite 7B size model, in both unquantized and 4-bit quantized GGUF form.
+The InstructLab organization will be publishing a community version of the Merlinite 7B size model, in both unquantized and 4-bit quantized GGUF form.

 ## Granite

 The Granite model family is the [foundational model family](https://www.ibm.com/downloads/cas/X9W4O6BM) for the IBM watsonx AI platform, designed for usage in a business environment.
 You can read more about it [here](https://huggingface.co/instructlab/granite-7b-lab).

-The InstructLab organzation will be publishing a community version of the Granite 7B size model using the [Large-scale Alignment for chatBots (LAB)](https://arxiv.org/abs/2403.01081) alignment, in both unquantized and 4-bit quantized GGUF form.
+The InstructLab organization will be publishing a community version of the Granite 7B size model using the [Large-scale Alignment for chatBots (LAB)](https://arxiv.org/abs/2403.01081) alignment, in both unquantized and 4-bit quantized GGUF form.

 ## Naming Scheme